 BNC raised $82.00 for Farm Rescue through Casual Days.
 Employees donated $1 to dress casual for the day.

-So let your creative juices flow when it comes to donating to Farm Rescue... the sky is truly the limit!
+Let your creative juices flow when it comes to donating to Farm Rescue.
+The sky is truly the limit!